 Rarely, an implant in an eligible patient can become extremely painful, fit loosely, or become infected.
 These are designated a failure of the device and qualify as dental emergencies requiring urgent removal by your dentist.

-You will need to take proper care of your oral health in order to prevent this complication.
+You will need to take proper care of your oral health to prevent this complication.
 Read on to learn tips for how to preserve your new dental implants and avoid the failure of these oral appliances.

 protect dental implants Philadelphia Pennsylvania